 About

-I, Frank Zhu, was born in Beijing, China and relocated to Austin in 2008.
-I am currently an Austin‑based multidisciplinary artist and educator whose fourteen‑year investigation of clay has evolved into an expansive practice encompassing sculpture, metalwork, drawing, photography, performance, and poetry.
-I received my BA in Studio Art from St. Edward’s University in 2016 where I was recognized as Outstanding Student in Studio Art by the Dean of the School of Humanities and immediately embarked on both individual studio research and collaborative projects.
+Frank Zhu (b.
+Beijing, China) is an Austin-based multidisciplinary artist and educator whose fourteen-year engagement with clay has evolved into an expansive practice encompassing sculpture, metalwork, drawing, photography, performance, and poetry.
+Relocating to Austin in 2008, Zhu received a BA in Studio Art from St. Edward’s University in 2016, where he was recognized as Outstanding Student in Studio Art by the Dean of the School of Humanities.
+Upon graduation, he embarked on both independent research and collaborative projects, establishing a studio practice defined by rigorous material inquiry.

-My studio functions as a site of rigorous material inquiry: wheel‑thrown vessels serve as formal and functional precedents, which I then subject to interventions ranging from precise surface incision to the incorporation of welded steel structures.
-Through this interdisciplinary methodology, I interrogate the latent relationships among form, process, and narrative.
-Central to my practice is the clay vessel. a paradigm of human cultural production and manual engagement.
-Each vessel articulates a dialectic between centrifugal mechanics and deliberate gesture, between control and surrender.
-Subsequent interventions surface reconfiguration, textural modulation, and the addition of metal appendages such as linear rods or tensioned cables generate formal tensions that destabilize conventional readings of utility and monumentality.
+At the core of Zhu’s work is the clay vessel—a paradigm of human cultural production and manual engagement.
+Wheel-thrown forms serve as formal and functional precedents, later subjected to interventions ranging from precise surface incision to the integration of welded steel structures.
+Through this interdisciplinary methodology, Zhu investigates the latent relationships among form, process, and narrative, articulating a dialectic between centrifugal mechanics and deliberate gesture, between control and surrender.
+Surface reconfigurations and textural modulations destabilize conventional readings of utility and monumentality.

-Complementing my three‑dimensional work, drawing and photography operate as parallel modes of investigation.
-Gestural studies chart the morphological transformations of my sculptural forms, while photographic documentation captures the interplay of light, shadow, and surface, functioning both as archival evidence and as autonomous visual texts.
-In performative enactments, I render the act of making itself into a durational event: unfired vessels may be fractured in situ, clay coils unraveled by hand, or steel armatures bent before an audience. each gesture foregrounding the material’s inherent vulnerability and ephemerality.
-Concurrently, poetic composition threads through these practices, articulating material processes in metaphorical language that may be inscribed, projected, or recited in tandem with visual works.
+Drawing, poetry, and photography operate as parallel modes of inquiry.
+Gestural drawings chart the morphological transformations of sculptural forms, while photographs document the interplay of light, shadow, and surface—functioning both as archival evidence and as autonomous visual texts.
+Performance works render the act of making itself into a durational event and provide narrative entry points: unfired vessels may be fractured in situ, clay coils unraveled by hand, or steel armatures bent before an audience, each gesture foregrounding the material’s vulnerability and ephemerality.
+Poetic compositions weave through these practices, translating material processes into metaphorical language that may be inscribed, projected, or recited alongside visual works.

-Since January 2018, I have directed advanced wheel‑throwing seminars at East Side Pot Shop, guiding students through complex technical challenges and interdisciplinary research.
-In 2024, I expanded my pedagogical scope by joining Tumbleweed Clay in Spicewood, where I design and lead workshops on wheel‑thrown and altered forms, consistently prioritizing process‑based pedagogy, critical dialogue, and historical context.
-I am now extending my teaching to additional studios and community workshops, and maintain an active roster of private students offering affordable, decentralized lessons to broaden access to ceramic education across Austin and beyond.
+Since 2018, Zhu has taught advanced wheel-throwing seminars at East Side Pot Shop, guiding students through complex technical challenges and interdisciplinary research.
+In 2024 and 2025, he expanded his teaching to Tumbleweed Clay, Mud Studio Austin, The Contemporary Art School at Laguna Gloria, and Feats of Clay Studios, designing curricula and leading workshops grounded in process-based pedagogy, critical dialogue, and historical context.
+He continues to extend his teaching into additional studios, community workshops, and private lessons, working to broaden access to ceramic education across Austin and beyond.

-My work has been exhibited at institutions including Mexic Arte Museum, ATM Gallery, Martha’s Contemporary, and Big Medium; presented at Burning Man; and performed internationally in Houston, Austin, Beijing, and Estonia.
-I have undertaken national residencies at the Haystack Center for the Ceramic Arts, and my ceramic works were acquired by Kelly Wearstler for inclusion in the Austin Proper Hotel’s interior design.
-Collaborative public‑art commissions have further extended my practice into urban environments, fostering moments of communal engagement.
+Zhu’s work has been exhibited at Mexic-Arte Museum, ATM Gallery, Martha’s Contemporary, and Big Medium; presented at Burning Man; and performed internationally in Houston, Austin, Beijing, and Estonia.
+He has completed national residencies at the Haystack Mountain School of Crafts, and his ceramic works have been acquired by Kelly Wearstler for the Austin Proper Hotel.
+Collaborative public-art commissions have brought his work into urban contexts, fostering moments of communal engagement.

-Looking ahead, I am developing a sequence of “vessel‑performances” for nontraditional venues abandoned storefronts, decommissioned industrial sites, and outdoor stages where creation, deconstruction, and reconstruction become integral components of the artwork.
-Simultaneously, I continue to advance my research in hybrid material systems, experimenting with novel clays, metal alloys, and digital tools such as 3D scanning to redefine the intersections of craft, architectural form, and narrative discourse.
-Across all media, clay, steel, paper, photography, and spoken word I strive to provoke critical reflection on material agency, aesthetic encounter, and the embodied connections between maker, object, and audience.
+Currently, Zhu is developing a sequence of “vessel-performances” for nontraditional venues—abandoned storefronts, decommissioned industrial sites, outdoor stages—where creation, deconstruction, and reconstruction are integral to the work.
+He is also advancing research in hybrid material systems, experimenting with novel clays, metal alloys, and digital tools such as 3D scanning to expand the intersections of craft, architectural form, and narrative discourse.
+Across all media—clay, steel, paper, photography, and spoken word—Zhu seeks to provoke critical reflection on material agency, aesthetic encounter, and the embodied connections between maker, object, and audience.

 Upcoming Exhibitions